An Adversarial Approach to Identification: Main result

-The refinement of the identified set through \(\overline{\mathcal{M}}_{\theta}\) helps avoid conceptual issues related to impossible inference by including all parameter values \(\theta\) for which the model probabilities are indistinguishable from the observed probabilities in the total variation norm.\footnote{\citet{schennachEntropicLatentVariable2014} also considers a refinement of the conventional notion of the identified set within her framework to avoid conceptual issues related to testing.} Further details on this issue are provided in Section \ref{IDnormclosure}.
+Defining the identified set through the closure \(\overline{\mathcal{M}}_{\theta}\) offers two benefits.
+First, it explicitly includes limit measures, which may arise when, e.g., $\gamma$ converges to a degenerate measure.\footnote{Alternatively, such measures could be directly incorporated into $\mathcal M_\theta$.} Second, it ensures that the identified set includes all parameter values $\theta$ for which the model measures are indistinguishable from the observed measures in the total variation norm, thereby avoiding issues related to impossible inference.
+Further details are provided in Section \ref{IDnormclosure}.

 Computing the identified set based on \eqref{E:essentialIDset} involves a search over $\overline{\mathcal M}_\theta$, which can be challenging when $\Gamma_\theta$ is an infinite-dimensional space.
-This motivates the alternative characterization of the identified set in Proposition \ref{P:main} below.
+This motivates the alternative characterization of the identified set in Theorem \ref{P:main} below, which uses the following assumptions.

 \begin{asm} $\mathcal{Z}$ is a Polish space. \end{asm}